ePages-de/epages-devportal/_posts/2018/2018-06-26-kubernetes-deployments-with-helm-secrets.md

 ```

 to edit the secrets.
-This will decrypt the file, open your <s>favorite editor</s> vim (Being able to use a different editor seems to be a feature that will come in the future), and after you close the file encrypt it again automatically.
+This will open vim (Being able to use a different editor seems to be a feature that will come in the future) and let you edit the secrets file like a normal file.
-For you it will look like editing a normal file.
+In the background `helm-secrets` will decrypt the file and encrypt it again after closing it.

 And now for the most important part: Applying the `secrets` file when installing a helm chart.
 To do so, you need the helm-wrapper that is automatically installed when you install the plugin.